Peter Stumpp: Sources

 The most comprehensive source on the case is a 16-page pamphlet published in London in 1590, the translation of a German print of which no copies have survived.
 The English pamphlet, of which two copies exist (one in the British Museum and one in the Lambeth Library), was rediscovered by occultist Montague Summers in 1920.
-It describes Stumpp's life, alleged crimes and the trial, and includes many statements from neighbours and witnesses on the crimes.
+It describes Stumpp's life, his alleged crimes, and the trial, and includes many statements from neighbours and witnesses on the crimes.
 Summers reprints the entire pamphlet, including a woodcut, on pages 253 to 259 of his work The Werewolf.

-Additional information is provided by the diaries of Hermann von Weinsberg, a Cologne alderman, and by a number of illustrated broadsheets, which were printed in southern Germany and were probably based on the German version of the London pamphlet.
-The original documents seem to have been lost during the wars of the centuries that followed.
+Additional information is provided by the diaries of Hermann von Weinsberg, a Cologne alderman, and by a number of illustrated broadsheets, which were printed in southern Germany.
 Contemporary reference was made to the pamphlet by Edward Fairfax in his firsthand account of the alleged witch persecution of his own daughters in 1621.

 Life and career

-Although the exact place and date of Peter Stumpp's birth is unknown, examining sources likely puts it near Bedburg, Germany around 1530.
-Stumpp's name is also spelled as Peter Stube, Peter Stub, Peter Stubbe, Peter Stübbe or Peter Stumpf, and other aliases include such names as Abal Griswold, Abil Griswold, and Ubel Griswold.
-The name "Stump" or "Stumpf" may have been given him as a reference to the fact that his left hand had been cut off, leaving only a stump, in German "Stumpf".
+Although the exact place and date of Peter Stumpp's birth is unknown, examining sources likely puts it near Bedburg, Germany, around 1530.
+Stumpp's name is also spelt as Peter Stube, Peter Stub, Peter Stubbe, Peter Stübbe or Peter Stumpf, and other aliases include such names as Abal Griswold, Abil Griswold, and Ubel Griswold.
+The name "Stump" or "Stumpf" may have been given to him as a reference to the fact that his left hand had been cut off, leaving only a stump, in German "Stumpf".
 It was alleged that as the "werewolf" had its left forepaw cut off, then the same injury proved the guilt of the man.

-Stumpp was born at the village of Epprath near the country-town of Bedburg in the Electorate of Cologne.
-His actual date of birth is not known, as the local church registers were destroyed during the Thirty Years' War (1618–1648).
-Stump was likely a Protestant.
-He was a wealthy farmer of his rural community.
-During the 1580s, he seems to have been a widower with two children; a girl called Beele (Sybil), who seems to have been older than 15 years old, and a son of an unknown age.
+Stump, who likely was a Protestant, was a wealthy farmer in his rural community.
+During the 1580s, he seems to have been a widower with two children: a daughter called Beele (Sybil), who seems to have been older than 15 years, and a son of unknown age.